vmware/photon/content/en/docs-v5/administration-guide/changing-the-locale.md

 You can change the locale if the default locale does not meet your requirements.

-To find the locale, run the the `localectl` command:
+To find the locale, run the `localectl` command:

     localectl
     System Locale: LANG=en_US.UTF-8